 New York Calling: Manus x Machina Met exhibit, Toile.

-Toiles, a french word translates as cloth or canvas.
-A test garment or dressmaker pattern.
+Toiles, a French word that translates as cloth or canvas—a test garment or dressmaker pattern.

 Tailoring: